Everything You Need to Know About Growing & Caring for Split Leaf Philodendrons at Home

 - Consider where in your home you would like to place your new plant.
 You should plan for a height and spread of at least 6 feet (1.8m).
 An ideal location is free of draughts and, is away from any heat sources.
 Natural light is essential, a location within 3 feet of a window is best.
 (See below for further details on lighting needs)

 - Choose a decorative pot with drainage holes and a saucer to match.
-Your pot should be large enough to comfortably hold the root ball, plus a couple of inches excess space all round.
+Your pot should be large enough to comfortably hold the root ball, plus a couple of inches of excess space all around.

-- Buy in plenty of good quality potting compost.
+- Buy in plenty of good quality potting soil.
 A standard houseplant mix will suit it just fine.
 (See below for the ideal potting mix)

 Growth Expectations – How Big Will the Split Leaf Philodendron Grow Indoors?